rprashanth3063/Projects/README.md

 # Projects
-this folder contains all my course projects
+This folder contains all my course projects